2sky/Vidyano/README.md

 The [src/Libs](https://github.com/2sky/Vidyano/tree/master/src/Libs) folder contains dependencies on external support libraries as well as the vidyano base library for interaction with a Vidyano backend.

-The [dist/Vidyano.Web2](https://github.com/2sky/Vidyano/tree/master/dist/Vidyano.Web2) folder contains the C# project for exposing the Vidyano Web2 client files via an ASP.NET Web API controller.
+The [dist/Vidyano.Web2](https://github.com/2sky/Vidyano/tree/master/dist/Vidyano.Web2) folder contains the C# project for exposing the Vidyano Web² client files via an ASP.NET Web API controller.
 You do not need to compile this project as the result is offered to you via a NuGet package on the 2sky MyGet channel.

 ## Getting Started

-As mentioned above, the latest version of the Vidyano Web2 Client is available via the 2sky MyGet channel.
+As mentioned above, the latest version of the Vidyano Web² client is available via the 2sky MyGet channel.
 You can however also add the client via Bower.
 To install Bower, see the [Bower web site](http://bower.io/).
 After installing Bower, go into the project folder and run **```bower install --save Vidyano```** to install.

 ### Setting up your index.html